 “Mentoring is an important part of the process for new brokers and no one expects experienced brokers to do this for free.

 “The issue here is new and often young brokers being duped into thinking they have no choice but to pay exorbitant prices because the mentor may have done a short course and uses the term ‘certified’.”

 ‘Certified’ is not a legal or regulatory term, neither does it mean anything officially, he says.

-has worked to develop a genuine career path for the industry, which includes promotion of the sector among university students, free student membership and a pending apprenticeship scheme, he says.
+The FBAA has worked to develop a genuine career path for the industry, which includes promotion of the sector among university students, free student membership and a pending apprenticeship scheme, he says.